Distributed Mean-Field Density Estimation for Large-Scale Systems: Centralized density estimation

 i.e., $\mathcal{P}(t)\mathbf{1}$ satisfies a homogeneous equation with zero initial condition $\mathcal{P}_0\mathbf{1}=\mathbf{0}$.
 Hence, $\mathcal{P}(t)\mathbf{1}=\mathbf{0}$ for all $t\geq 0$.
 Now,

 Hence, we have

 which means \eqref{eq:optimal density filter} conserves mass. \end{proof}

-\begin{remark} Again, $\hat{p}\in H^1(\Omega_T)$ implies $\hat{p}(t),\partial_t\hat{p}(t)\in H^1(\Omega)$.
+\begin{remark} Again, $\hat{p}\in H^1(\Omega_T)$ implies $\hat{p}(t)\in H^1(\Omega)$ for almost all $t$.
 Determining that the state space is $H^1(\Omega)$ is crucial because it will enable us to prove in subsequent sections that the (distributed) density filters are convergent in $H^1$ norm, which means that not only the density estimate itself but also its gradient is convergent.
-Also, $\partial_t\hat{p}(t)\in H^1(\Omega)$ implies that $p(t)$ is absolutely continuously from $(0,T)$ to $H^1(\Omega)$.
-This regularity enables us to use Lyapunov functions to study its stability.
 Finally, the mass conservation property of \eqref{eq:optimal Riccati} actually implies that $0$ is a simple eigenvalue of $\mathcal{P}(t)$ with $\mathbf{1}$ being an associated eigenfunction. \end{remark}